MP for South Devon

 Agricultural Property Relief

-Since the family farm tax was announced, I’ve met with local farmers and NFU representatives to learn more about how this policy will affect those in our area.
-I’ve also sent out a survey to every farmer in South Devon, and the results I received back were devastating.
-The Chancellor’s family farm tax will be a disaster for hard working farmers across the country who have already suffered under Conservative cuts.
-Liberal Democrats understand that farmers are the backbone of rural communities, and have called for an extra £1bn a year in support to them.
+Since the family farm tax was announced, I’ve met with local farmers and NFU representatives to learn more about how this policy will affect us in South Devon.
+I also sent out a survey to every farmer in South Devon, and the results I received were devastating.
+Let’s be clear: the Chancellor’s family farm tax will be a disaster for hard-working farmers across the country who’ve already suffered for years from Conservative cuts.
+The Liberal Democrats understand that farmers are the backbone of rural communities, and we’ve called for an extra £1bn a year in support to them.
 I’ve joined Liberal Democrat colleagues in calling on the Secretary of State to consider the implications of the Budget on farming communities, which you can watch on my About page.
 I also spoke of my support for farmers in my speech during a House of Commons debate on the Budget, and in an appearance on the BBC Politics Show, which you can watch on my News page.
-I can assure you that I will continue to work with Lib Dem colleagues and press the Government to reverse this policy immediately.
-Updated: December 2024
+I can assure you that I will continue to work with my colleagues and press the Government to reverse this policy immediately.
+Updated: June 2025

 Animal Rights